 Original owners of the Paschal Lamb, Cecilia Balog, Donna Biegler, and Rosalyn Barry, made the decision it was time to retire and began the process of looking for new owners in (Month, year).
 They were determined to find the right shepherds for the store.
 Led by the Holy Spirit, Julia Hecton, Laura Mead, Sharon Driscoll, and Barbara Schwartz answered the call and became the new shepherds of the Paschal Lamb in January 2021.

 Julia Hecton has lived in the Northern Virginia area since 1979 when her family immigrated from Nicaragua.
-A cradle Catholic, alumnus of Bishop O’Connell HS and graduate of George Mason University, she’s been a long-time parishioner of St. Ambrose Church in Annandale, Virginia.
+A cradle Catholic, alumnus of Bishop O’Connell HS and graduate of George Washington University, she’s been a long-time parishioner of St. Ambrose Church in Annandale, Virginia.
 Julia studied business in college, was blessed in subsequent years to marry Glenn and together, raise a family of four amazing children.
 She combined the joys of motherhood while gaining professional experience in administration, project management and accounting with different companies in the District of Columbia, Falls Church, and Alexandria, Virginia.
 Julia enjoys gardening and travelling with her family, supporting her parish, and growing in her Catholic faith.
 She is grateful and humbled to have been guided to this moment in time to help lead the store in its new phase.
 She and her faith-filled partners are overjoyed to meet all who walk through its doors and in this way be of service.

 Laura Mead is thrilled to have been called to be part of this amazing Catholic store!
 She grew up in Philadelphia and came to this area to teach in the Fairfax County Public Schools.
 In 1988, she married her husband Rob and they have three children who have all been part of the St. Ambrose Parish.
 Laura served as the Director of Religious Education at St. Ambrose for many years.
 Now, she has the opportunity to evangelize in a different way.
 She is also invested in the Order of Malta.
 She goes to Lourdes each year with those who are sick.
 In her free time she enjoys traveling, especially on pilgrimage.
 She is also an active parishioner at St. James the Greater in Charles Town, WV where she and her husband are part owners of Joan and Joe Coffee Shop.